alexalwks2/aaronjohn2.github.io/_posts/2019-02-23-mac-changer.md

 A MAC address is a permanent, physical and unique address that is assigned to a network interface--by the device manufacturer.
 However, some people, like me, would like to increase anonymity, impersonate other devices, or even bypass filters.
 Hence, by changing the MAC address one can accomplish that.

 Usually, in terminal, by typing three lines of system commands, one can change the MAC address of a specific interface.
-For example, if I want to change the MAC address of wlan0, I would type the following:
+For example, if I want to change the MAC address of wlan0, I would type the following.
     ```shell
     ifconfig wlan0 down
     ifconfig wlan0 hw ether 00:11:22:33:44:55